 1. Native integration for deep collaboration

 Ringover’s cloud phone system integrates directly with the following market-leading CRMs:

+All of these are regularly identified by analysts and researchers as being among the most highly effective central databases for any customer-centric operation, combining powerful processing and awarding winning user interfaces to make data collection, lead-nurturing and deal-closing as easy and intuitive as possible for support and sales professionals.
+When you add your calls data directly as a live source of information, you put the power of the CRM on steroids.
 It only takes a few minutes to set up the integration with Ringover by simply signing in to your CRM, then configuring it directly from the Ringover dashboard.
 You have complete and granular control over how the integration works according to your preferences, and you can tweak it from the dashboard at any time — such as the choice to synchronize contact information, in either direction or both.

 APIs extend the power